He is besides, though a little vain & silly, a Bird of Courage.

 The turkey is a large bird in the genus Meleagris, native to North America.
 There are two extant turkey species: the wild turkey (Meleagris gallopavo) of eastern and central North America and the ocellated turkey (Meleagris ocellata) of the Yucatán Peninsula in Mexico.
 Males of both turkey species have a distinctive fleshy wattle, called a snood, that hangs from the top of the beak.
 They are among the largest birds in their ranges.
 As with many large ground-feeding birds (order Galliformes), the male is bigger and much more colorful than the female.

-The two images above reminded me of John James Audubon (born Jean-Jacques Rabin; April 26, 1785 – January 27, 1851) was an American self-trained artist, naturalist, and ornithologist.
-His combined interests in art and ornithology turned into a plan to make a complete pictorial record of all the bird species of North America.
-He was notable for his extensive studies documenting all types of American birds and for his detailed illustrations, which depicted the birds in their natural habitats.
-His major work, a color-plate book titled The Birds of America (1827–1839), is considered one of the finest ornithological works ever completed.
-Audubon is also known for identifying 25 new species.
-Wiki
+The two images above reminded me of John James Audubon (born Jean-Jacques Rabin; April 26, 1785 – January 27, 1851), a self-taught American artist, naturalist, and ornithologist.
+Driven by his passion for both art and birdlife, Audubon set out to create a comprehensive visual record of all the bird species in North America.
+He became renowned for his in-depth studies and lifelike illustrations that portrayed birds in their natural environments.
+His most celebrated achievement, The Birds of America (1827–1839), is widely regarded as one of the greatest ornithological works ever produced.
+He also identified 25 bird species previously unknown to science.

 Wild Turkey is a brand of Kentucky straight bourbon whiskey distilled and bottled by the Wild Turkey Distilling Co, a division of Campari Group.
 The distillery is located near Lawrenceburg, Kentucky.
 It offers tours and is part of the American Whiskey Trail and the Kentucky Bourbon Trail.